varun761/node-api-server/README.md

 # Run the project
 To run the project
-1. Install the package by run the following command `npm i`
+1. Install the package by run the following command `npm run install-dep`
+2. Run project in production mode
+`npm start`
+3. Run project in development mode
+`npm run start-dev`

+# Testing
-2. Run this command after installing the packages `node index.js`
+Run the command
+`npm run test`
+If you found any issue on test, please report in issue section.